simoncurd/peopleforce-api-proxy/README.md

 ## ⚙️ Configuration

-For development, place these in your .env.local file
+For development, define these variables in your .env.local file

 When deploying to Netlify, set these in **Project Configuration → Environment variables**: